 The Whidbey Island Fair is an annual local tradition at the Island County Fairgrounds.
 It spans carnival rides, a rainbow of junk food, concerts, arts and crafts, 4H animal shows, skills demonstrations, and ways to enjoy the summer weather.
 The rides go from little kiddie pleasers to a […]

 Backpacking along the Olympic Peninsula’s Pacific coast is wonderfully primordial and remote.
 With few access points, and each located far away, the land is rugged and little traveled.
-Other than the requirement to get a permit in advance to be in the area, there are few restrictions to […]
+Other than the requirement to get a permit in advance to be in the area, there are few restrictions to your movement […]

 Port Orchard has a surprising amount of seaside charm with nooks & crannies to explore.
 While attending the Northwest Stone Sculptors Association (NWSSA) symposium at Pilgrim Firs, I also had the opportunity to explore around town.